herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Layout System/Layout System Architecture Document.md

 }
 ```

-### 3.3 Layout Engine Module (LayoutNG-Inspired)
+### 3.3 LayoutSystem (LayoutNG-Inspired)

-The Layout Engine Module is responsible for computing element layout and positioning using a modern constraint-based approach inspired by browser engines like Blink's LayoutNG.
+The LayoutSystem is responsible for computing element layout and positioning using a modern constraint-based approach inspired by browser engines like Blink's LayoutNG.

 #### Key Components: